AYDaredevil/MyReactWebApp/README.md

 This project is from the React course opened on [Coursera](https://www.coursera.org/learn/front-end-react).

-[Certificate](https://www.coursera.org/account/accomplishments/verify/27CY296Z9G7T) for successful completion of the course.
+My [Certificate](https://www.coursera.org/account/accomplishments/verify/27CY296Z9G7T) for successful completion of the course.

 ## Description